 You should consider postponing a tummy tuck if you are still planning on losing a significant amount of weight or plan on becoming pregnant.
 While it’s safe to get pregnant after you’ve fully healed from a tummy tuck procedure, it’s not advisable.
 I usually recommend holding off on a tummy tuck until patients are done having children because the improvements gained from the surgery will likely be compromised.

 How much does a tummy tuck cost?

-Tummy tuck procedures at our practice usually range from $6,800 to $8,500, depending on the amount of surgical time, anesthesia fees, complexity of the procedure, and whether or not other procedures are performed during the same surgery.
+Tummy tuck procedures at our practice usually range from $6,800 to $8,500, depending on the amount of surgical time, anesthesia fees, the complexity of the procedure, and whether or not other procedures are performed during the same surgery.

 When choosing a plastic surgeon, qualifications and experience should be your top priorities.
 You can’t put a price on your safety and your results.
 Make sure to ask your prospective plastic surgeon these important questions before scheduling any type of procedure.
 We also offer financing options that may help you to fit tummy tuck surgery into your budget.

 What’s the first step if I’m interested?